An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Methodology

 \section{Methodology}

 The flowchart of the proposed algorithm for high-resolution field reconstruction is sketched in Fig.~\ref{Fig.flow}.
 The method builds upon two hypotheses: \begin{itemize} \item with a sufficiently large ensemble of velocity fields, the identification of subdomains that are morphologically similar in different snapshots is feasible; \item the particles randomly sample the flow velocities in statistically-independent snapshots.
 This provides randomised sampling of flow structures which are assessed to be similar, even if occurring at different time instants in a fixed location. \end{itemize} The similarity between realisations in the same local flow region is assessed in a low-order feature space.
 Such space is built by performing a POD analysis on each subdomain separately, and using the most energetic local POD modes.
 We refer to this process as ``local POD'' in the remainder of the paper.
 A $K$-nearest neighbour (KNN) algorithm pinpoints the ``closest'' candidates in the ensemble based on the coordinates described by POD.
-For these reasons, the method is referred to as KNN-PTV.
+KNN is a non-parametric supervised learning method developed by \citet{fix1989discriminatory}.
+The method we propose is referred from now on as KNN-PTV.

 The steps of the method are outlined in the following, and summarised in Tab.~\ref{tab:algorithm}.

 \textbf{Step 1: PTV analysis of original images}